-This past Sunday I preached about addictions – idols really; those things we allow into our lives believing that they offer life, but ultimately do not.
-The key text was Isaiah 44.
+One of my favorite sermons I ever preached was about addictions, idols really — those things we allow into our lives believing that they offer life, but ultimately do not — and the key text was Isaiah 44.
 In the text, people take inanimate, lifeless objects like wood and fashion them into gods to be worshipped.
 Times haven’t changed.
 We still do this.
 We make things – money, food, sex, accomplishments, a particular political philosophy, the words of a radio or television personality or cable news station, whatever – our gods.
 We chuckle at the idea of folks worshipping a piece of wood, but it’s not as funny when we think about the men, women and marriages that have been ruined by people worshipping pornography or sexual immorality.

 What I mean is simple: Oftentimes our false gods and idols seem so overwhelming that we surrender the fight thinking that nothing can be done.
 This is made easier by the fact that we generally enjoy idol worship.
 If we didn’t we never would have begun in the first place.
 But Lent sounds like a suggestion.
 It’s just 40 days.
 Spring training is longer, for goodness sake.
 If your god is shopping or over-eating or over-spending or terse, course language then 40 days appears plausible.